neri/poe/ARCHITECTURE.md

     :enter to Protected Mode;
 }
 partition Loader_(Protected_Mode) {
+    :Move the INITRD behind KERNEL.SYS to the end of memory;
-    :relocate the kernel from KERNEL.SYS;
+    :relocate the KERNEL from the INITRD;
-    :invoke Kernel;
+    :invoke KERNEL;
 }
 :Kernel entry point;
 stop